 New Zealand’s involvement in the Korean War lasted three years and involved six Loch class frigates HMNZS Pukaki, Tutira, Rotoiti, Taupo, Hawea and Kaniere.
-It involved about half the manpower of the Royal New Zealand Navy – approximately 1350 officers and ratings.
+It involved about half the manpower of the Royal New Zealand Navy at the time – approximately 1350 officers and ratings.
 In their eight tours of duty the New Zealand ships steamed a total of 339,584 miles and fired 71,625 rounds of ammunition in action.

 Frustration and difficulty have never been absent from the work and its progress is due to the determination, hard work and ingenuity of the officers and crews of the minesweepers.
-Woefully short of all their needs and lacking even the elementary tools for splicing, they have improvised and shared, never admitting they were beaten until they reached a stage where they could only muster enough equipment to stream one double crepesa sweep.
+Woefully short of all their needs and lacking even the elementary tools for splicing, they have improvised and shared, never admitting they were beaten until they reached a stage where they could only muster enough equipment to stream one double sweep.

 HMNZS Rotoiti was later involved in some of the first action.
 In July 1951, she put a landing party ashore at Sogon-Ni Point under the command of Lieutenant R.S Webber, RN.
 Under the cover of bombardment from the ship, the assault platoon landed and two flank groups moved out with Bren guns to enfilade the Korean position.
 The assault group, made up of Able Seaman N.J.
 Scoles and E.J.
 Button, scaled a landslide below the enemy strongpoint, preceded by gunfire from the ship.
 They swept over the top of the hill, reached the position, shot a North Korean soldier who was about to throw a grenade, and took prisoner two more were hiding in a fox-hole.
 While bringing the prisoners back down the cliff Scoles and Burton came under rifle fire but a covering bombardment protected the party while it embarked and returned to Rotoiti.